Mint-System/Odoo-Build/README.md

 Checkout a specific git revision in the Odoo enterprise repository.

-Run the script `compile-managed-modules` to create zip files for the managed modules.
+Run `task compile-managed-modules` to create zip files for the managed modules.

 #### Load and unload managed modules

-Run the script `copy-managed-modules` to load the managed modules into the addons folder.
+Run `task copy-managed-modules` to load the managed modules into the addons folder.

-Execute the script `remove-managed-mdoules` to delete the managed modules from the addons folder.
+Execute the script `task remove-managed-mdoules` to delete the managed modules from the addons folder.

 #### Export pgAdmin connections